-On October 5, 2021, and October 8, 2021, the Public Staff and the Company respectively filed motions to excuse all witnesses from testifying at the remote expert witness hearing scheduled for October 11, 2021, and to accept the prefiled testimony and exhibits of all witnesses into the record at such hearing.
-The Company and the Public Staff stated that they had consulted with each other and, because there were no issues in dispute between them and no intervenors, they agreed to waive cross-examination of all expert witnesses, and did not object to the witnesses' prefiled testimony and exhibits being received into evidence.
+On October 5, 2021 and October 8, 2021, Public Staff and the Company respectively filed motions to excuse all witnesses from testifying at the remote expert witness hearing scheduled for October 11, 2021, and to accept the prefiled testimony and exhibits of all witnesses into the record at such hearing.
+The Company and Public Staff stated that they had consulted with each other and, because there were no issues in dispute between them and no intervenors, they agreed to waive cross-examination of all expert witnesses, and did not object to the witnesses' prefiled testimony and exhibits being received into evidence.

 On October 11, 2021, the Commission issued its Order Excusing Witnesses, Accepting Testimony, Canceling Expert Witness Hearing, Requiring Proposed Orders and Requiring Responses to Commission Questions (October 11 Order).
 In its October 11 Order, the Commission found good cause to grant the Public Staff's October 5, 2021 motion and the Company's October 8, 2021 motion.
-The Commission therefore accepted the witnesses' prefiled testimony and exhibits into evidence.
-Further, the Commission cancelled the expert witness hearing scheduled for October 11, 2021, ordered the parties to file proposed orders, or a joint proposed order, on or before November 12, 2021, and ordered Piedmont and the Public Staff to file verified written responses to the Commission questions attached to the October 11 Order as Attachment A by October 21, 2021.
+The Commission therefore accepted the witnesses' prefiled testimony and exhibits into evidence and cancelled the expert witness hearing scheduled for October 11, 2021.
+The Commission also found good cause to require that the parties file proposed orders, or a joint proposed order, on or before November 12, 2021.
+The Commission further found good cause to require that Piedmont and the Public Staff file verified written responses to the Commission questions attached to the October 11 Order as Attachment A by October 21, 2021.